MFEK/libspiro/README.md

 In this case there is no need to provide a point count nor an open/closed contour flag.
 That information can be obtained from the control points themselves.
 So `TaggedSpiroCPsToBezier2` only takes 3 arguments and returns bc and an integer pass/fail flag.

 1. An array of input spiros
-2. A bézier results output context
+2. A Bézier results output context
 3. Additional ncq control variable (default==0)
 4. An integer success flag.
-1 = completed task and have valid bézier results, or  0 = unable to complete task, bézier results are invalid.
+1 = completed task and have valid Bézier results, or  0 = unable to complete task, Bézier results are invalid.

    ```c
     bc = new_bezctx_ps();